XandrCopyrighted/Zid/README.md

 - **Simple Distribution**: The app is a single binary executable with only one external dependency, that being the webview.
 - **Minimal Learning Curve**: Developers need only knowledge of Crystal; no need to master HTML, CSS, or ~~JavaScript~~.
 - **Comprehensive Widgets**: The library will feature a broad set of widgets to cover commonly used HTML tags, following initial successful tests.

-### Layouts, Styling, and Customization

-Experiment with layouts and design using Pico CSS (included in the module [pico.cr](https://github.com/XandrCopyrighted/Zid/blob/main/src/gui/pico.cr)).
-Most features of Pico CSS are available in Zid for flexible styling and customization.

 ## Contributors